-Isaiah Berlin (1909–1997) was an Oxford philosopher and historian of ideas who made a key contribution to the development of political theory with his 1958 essay 'Two Concepts of Liberty'.
-More famous still is his 1953 study on Tolstoy's view of history, The Hedgehog and the Fox.
-Berlin was an original thinker whose works grow increasingly relevant in a wide range of contexts.
-They also inform our understanding of liberty and plurality, the essential underpinnings of an open society.
+Isaiah Berlin (1909–1997) was an Oxford philosopher and historian of ideas, who made a key contribution to the development of political theory with his essay 'Two Concepts of Liberty' (1958).
+More famous still is his study on Tolstoy's view of history, The Hedgehog and the Fox (1953).
+His writings on liberty and pluralism are a part of the intellectual bedrock of the open society.
+The best concise biography of Berlin is Alan Ryan's article in the Oxford Dictionary of National Biography.

 'In the end I come down on the side of the Enlightenment, but the other side should be listened to: they have identified grave flaws, they have a vision too.' (to Mark Lilla, 13 December 1993)

-'I have listened to more soloists, chamber music, opera, symphonies, choral works than almost, I think, anyone living.' (to Michael Ignatieff, 10 January 1997).
+'I have listened to more soloists, chamber music, opera, symphonies, choral works than almost, I think, anyone living.
+This may sound an extravagant claim.
+My only point is that it is an intrinsic part of my life, not just one of its great pleasures.' (to Michael Ignatieff, 30 December 1996)

 'I still believe [...] in the deep truth of that saying of C. I. Lewis that "the truth when it is discovered will not necessarily prove interesting"' (to Charles Taylor, 1962)